openstack-archive/puppet-pacemaker/README.md

 When the *property_hash* is formed by using the *create* function or setter function the *flush* method should convert the values from the property hash to the library friendly data structure.
-Then the XML generator function can be called to convert this structure to the XML patch that can be applied to the CIB, and the the *cibadmin --patch* command will be called to apply it.
+Then the XML generator function can be called to convert this structure to the XML patch that can be applied to the CIB, and the *cibadmin --patch* command will be called to apply it.
 If the resource should be removed the small XML patch can be applied by the remove function directly.

 All command calls that are changing the system should be run as their safe versions.
 They will not be executed if the debug parameter is enabled and will be just shown in the log.

 #### Simple providers